-Figure 35: Social Vulnerability Analysis of the MID Area.
+Figure 41: Map of Puerto Rico identifying Social Vulnerability of the impacted Area.

 The term landslide includes various land movements, such as rockfalls, slope failures, and debris flow.
 This earth movement threatens life and property and can disrupt transit, dragging trees, houses, bridges, and cars, among others.
 Meteorological variations of intense rainfall, such as hurricanes, can trigger landslides.
 In the 2021 PRSNHMP, many of the landslides in Puerto Rico are in a special category known as "debris flow".
 The flow occurs in mountainous areas with significant slopes during heavy rains.
 The rain saturates the soil and causes the ground level and peel strength to lose, usually where the ground contacts the bedrock.
 There are many types of landslides, however, associated with soil saturation by water: